pdgilbert/dht-sensor/README.md

 See the [stm32f042 example](examples/stm32f042.rs) for a commented example of how to use the library.

+See the [dht-multi-hals example](examples/dht-multi-hals.rs) for a commented example of how to use the library with several different MCUs and HALs and check https://github.com/pdgilbert/dht-sensor/actions to verify their build status.

 ### Tests

 To run the tests, use something like `cargo test --lib --target x86_64-unknown-linux-gnu`.